It's important to keep babies hydrated. But their needs change as they grow.

 Cool boiled water

 Offer your baby cooled boiled water in a cup at mealtimes or at snack times.
+Continue to boil and cool both tap and bottled water for your baby until they are 12 months old.

 Your baby doesn't need fruit juices.
 If you choose to give your baby juices, only give them small amounts of well-diluted, unsweetened fruit juice.
 Dilute 1 measure pure fruit juice to 8 to 10 measures cooled boiled water.